Bargo, New South Wales: History

 J. H. Heaton, under the heading 'Crimes and Criminals, Remarkable' lists "Desperate conflict between four police and eleven prisoners at Bargo Brush, N.S.W.
 Constable Raymond shot dead by a prisoner named James Crookwell, 15 April 1866."

 Bargo is noted as being where the first recorded sightings of the lyrebird, koala and wombat took place by European settlers.
 Bargo is also near the site of an infamous massacre in 1816, when settlers forced local Aborigines to walk off a big cliff and shot them if they refused.
 Bargo Police Station, now abandoned, is currently used as a doctors' surgery.
 The lock-ups remain behind the building.
 The patrol area of the Bargo Police Station included Pheasants Nest, Bargo, parts of Tahmoor and Yanderra.

+Railway

+Bargo railway station was first opened on 19 July 1919 as West Bargo and then renamed in 1921 as Bargo.
+The station is on the Main South line and is served by Sydney Trains Southern Highlands Line services.
+The original Bargo railway station building on the eastern side of the platform was destroyed by arson; it was replaced by a demountable building.

 Heritage listings

 Bargo has a number of heritage-listed sites, including: